 Let me be the first to welcome you to World Of Tanks.
 This is a start up guide to help you get acclimated to life as a World Of Tanks member.
 Everything mentioned within this guide is current and is continually updated so check back for new information when there's a change to game mechanics.
 If I miss something, tell me.

-This guide includes images with details about each image, tips I've learned that will help you, and tactics and FAQ sections at a bottom.
+This guide includes images with details about each image, located at the end are tips I've learned that will help you along with tactical advice and the address for my video stream.

 This is where you do everything directly associated with your tanks.

 Repairing, rearming, and changing and upgrading your tanks.